Childhood and Education Journey of Bill Gates in Timeline

 In February 2023, Bill Gates confirmed that he was dating Paula Hurd, the widow of former Oracle Corporation and Hewlett-Packard chief executive Mark Hurd.

-On May 6, 2023, Bill Gates gave a commencement address at Northern Arizona University, where he received an honorary doctorate and further discussed insights on climate change.
+On May 6, 2023, Bill Gates delivered a commencement address at Northern Arizona University, where he received an honorary doctorate and shared insights on climate change.

 In 2023, Bill Gates was the interviewee in an episode of the Amol Rajan Interviews series on BBC Two, and was the subject of an episode of the UK Channel 4 series The Billionaires Who Made Our World.

-In October 2024, The New York Times reported that Bill Gates had recently donated $50 million to Future Forward USA Action, a 501(c)(4) organization supporting Kamala Harris's 2024 presidential campaign.
-While not explicitly endorsing Harris, Gates stated, "this election is different."
+In October 2024, it was reported that Bill Gates had donated $50 million to Future Forward USA Action, an organization supporting Kamala Harris's 2024 presidential campaign.
+While not explicitly endorsing Harris, Gates noted that "this election is different".

 Appearing on the Today show in February 2025, Bill Gates described Paula Hurd as a "serious girlfriend", stating he had "moved past the divorce".

-As of May 2025, according to Forbes, Bill Gates' net worth stood at US$113 billion, making him the thirteenth-richest individual in the world.
+As of May 2025, Bill Gates' net worth was reported by Forbes to be US$115.1 billion, ranking him as the thirteenth-richest individual globally.

 In 2025, Bill Gates published the first of three planned memoirs, "Source Code: My Beginnings".